 Another KPI for managing the P2P process is the average payment period.
 This comprises the average period of time that elapses between receipt of a supplier invoice and its actual payment in a company.
 The average payment period is calculated by dividing the average accounts payable by the cost of sales (cost of materials plus input tax) multiplied by 365 days.

-By comparison, the average payment period for companies in the S&P 1500 Index was 48.4 days in 2019.
+By comparison, the average payment period for companies in the S&P 1500 Index was 48.4 days per year.
 Ideally, a company’s average payment period should be longer than its accounts receivable cycle time in order to have a positive internal cash flow (cash conversion cycle) and more financial resources available.
 Digitalizing the purchase-to-pay process allows you to improve the average payment period by flexibly adjusting the relationships with your suppliers in a data-driven manner with a view to the respective payment terms.

 4. First-Time Match Rate

 If the purchase-to-pay process is set up as seamlessly as possible, from the order and invoice receipt to posting, only a few manual interventions in the payment cycle are necessary and the process can run without delays.
 How well this process is set up in your company is revealed by the first-time match rate (FTMR).
 It’s calculated using the percentage number of matching invoices with the associated purchase orders divided by the total number of all processed invoices (purchase orders) in the accounts payable department in a given period.

 The higher the percentage value, the more effectively customer invoices are handled in the P2P process.
 A low first-time match rate is usually related to a missing link between purchase order and purchase order processing.
 Reasons for this can be disruptive media breaks, (too) many manual steps in the purchase-to-pay process, inefficient internal communication between finance and procurement, or insufficient technical quality in the digitalization of documents.
 It may be helpful to check again for which invoices a 3-way match is necessary and for which purchase orders 2-way reconciliation is sufficient.

 5. On-Time Payment Rate